minio/docs/source/reference/deprecated/mc-ilm-edit.rst

 .. mc-cmd:: --id
    :required:

    The unique ID of the rule.
-Use :mc:`mc ilm ls` to list bucket rules and retrieve the ``id`` for the rule you want to modify.
+Use :mc:`mc ilm rule ls` to list bucket rules and retrieve the ``id`` for the rule you want to modify.

 .. mc-cmd:: --disable